 Ernst Wolff and contributions by Ruth Versfeld, Paul Van Tongeren, Kobus Krüger, Marlene van Niekerk, and Antjie Krog

-Monograph - free ebook - PDFVIEW Monograph - free ebook - ePUB VIEW Monograph - paperback
+Monograph - free ebook - ePUBVIEW Monograph - free ebook - PDF VIEW Monograph - paperback

 First book-length study of one of the foremost South African philosophers

 Martin Versfeld (1909–1995) is one of South Africa’s greatest philosophers, appreciated by academics and activists, poets and the broader public.
 His masterful prose spans the tension between disquiet and joy.
 Detractor of the violent trends of modernity, a critic of apartheid from the first hour, he was among the first philosophers of ecology.
 At the same time he celebrated the generosity of the world and advocated an ethics of simplicity, drawing on mediaeval theology and Eastern wisdom.
 His philosophy offered food for thought in dark times of the 20th century, as it still does for us in the 21st century.